Skip to content

 • Support success in school, work, daily activities, and sports

 For athletes, neuro‑visual skills play a critical role in performance.
-At EyeZone Nevada, we offer Sports Vision Training through our Eye Sport program, a performance‑focused application of neuro‑visual training.
+At EyeZone Midtown Reno, we offer Sports Vision Training through our Eye Sport program, a performance‑focused application of neuro‑visual training.

 Sports vision training helps improve: